-(When the flowers of summer have faded to memory, and the autumn leaves have fallen to compost, it’s nice to have evergreen trees and shrubs to brighten the wintertime landscape.
+When the flowers of summer have faded to memory, and the autumn leaves have fallen to compost, it’s nice to have evergreen trees in winter to brighten the wintertime landscape.
 You can even use shrubs!
 Whether your yard is snowy bright or dreary bleak, seems like evergreens can make a dramatic improvement.